Frequently Asked Questions for Parker Performing Arts School

 What is a 1:1 iPad environment?

 A one-to-one iPad environment is a learning environment in which each student has a school-issued iPad.
 The devices are owned by the school, but assigned to each student (not shared between students or used as “class sets”).
-Students in grades 1-8 will be able to take their devices home each day, once they have completed a required digital citizenship course and earned their iLicense. (iPad use has not yet been determined for Kindergarten Classes)
+Students in grades 3-8 will be able to take their devices home each day.
+To better assist our younger students, grades K-2 will use their iPads in class only.

 Entrusting each student with his or her “own” iPad helps empower students to take ownership and responsibility for their education.
 A one-to-one iPad environment also increases student access to course materials, teacher lectures, videos, notes, etc. Curriculum can be differentiated for each student, and students can engage with course content in innovative and creative ways.
 Other benefits of a one-to-one iPad environment are increased attendance, decreased behavior issues, increased student engagement and passion for learning, and the development of 21st Century Skills.
 The one-to-one iPad environment will prepare students for success in high school, college and career.